Is your firewood wet or dry?

 Summary

-Therefore, it can be stated, that the Russian Taiga-method of sensing moisture content with closed lips on freshly cut wood works.
+Therefore, the Russian Taiga method of sensing moisture content with closed lips on freshly cut wood is suitable for determining dryness.

 And I would restrict its suitability to coniferous trees under similar growing conditions only.
-Wood of deciduous trees can only be divided by this method into: ‘completely green’ and ‘somewhat dry’.
-And as ‘completely green’ wood is very obvious, this method is more suited for coniferous trees.
-The method of feeling the temperature on the lips is therefore a very practical method.
-It helps to determine if coniferous firewood is dry and should have its rightful place in all boreal forest biomes of the Northern hemisphere.
+The wood of deciduous trees can only be divided into ‘completely green’ and ‘somewhat dry.’
+And as ‘completely green’ wood is evident, this method is more suited for coniferous trees.
+Therefore, feeling the temperature on the lips is very practical.
+It helps to determine if coniferous firewood is dry and should have its rightful place in all boreal forest biomes of the Northern Hemisphere.

 Lessons learned about judging if firewood is either wet or dry:

-• There are four methods established in Western countries of measuring moisture content in wood
+• Four methods are established in Western countries for measuring moisture content in wood.

-• Two of these methods are not suitable for survivalists, one is partly suitable, and one is connected to logical thinking
+• Two of these methods are unsuitable for survivalists; one is partly suitable, and one is connected to logical thinking.

-• There is one more method by holding the cut wood on the closed lips and feel the temperature
+• There is one more method: holding the cut wood on the closed lips and feeling the temperature.

 We appreciate your opinion